Physiotherapy for your horse

 The Lame, Injured or Post-Surgical Horse

-Following veterinary diagnosis a combination of manual and electrotherapies and controlled progressive exercise programme can assist soft tissue healing and rehabilitation; reduce pain and inflammation, compensatory problems and scar tissue with the aim of returning the horse to maximum health and fitness, restoring function and mobility.
-Whether utilised in the initial stages of recovery to relieve pain and inflammation or in the later stages of healing or in chronic conditions, physiotherapy can aid better quality repair of tissues and help to re-educate movement.
+Following veterinary diagnosis and treatment, a combination of manual and electrotherapies and controlled progressive exercise programme can assist tissue healing and rehabilitation; reduce pain and inflammation, compensatory problems and scar tissue with the aim of returning the horse to maximum health and fitness, restoring function and mobility.
+Whether utilised in the initial stages of recovery to relieve pain and inflammation or in the later stages of healing or in chronic conditions, physiotherapy can aid better quality repair of tissues, help to re-educate movement and build strength.

 The Competition Horse